Prevention and Risk Reduction

 - Cleaning and disinfecting products are not meant to be ingested or used on food!
 Find more information at FDA, ️CDC, ️and Lysol.

 - Use and store cleaning products safely.
 Call the Michigan Poison Center at 1-800-222-1222 for assistance if you suspect an accidental poisoning.

 - Information from the FDA on food safety during coronavirus.

-- Businesses that remain open or are reopening must take steps, including screening and social distancing, to protect workers.
+- Businesses and organizations must take steps, including screening and social distancing, to protect workers.

 - Continue to stay home and work from home when you can